lorena-mv/awesome-decentralized/README.md

 * [MaidSafe](https://maidsafe.net): Decentralized internet and app infrastructure which rewards users for participating in the network.
 * [Manyverse](https://gitlab.com/staltz/manyverse): A social network off the grid.
 Scuttlebutt for mobile.
 * [Mastodon](https://joinmastodon.org): Social networking, back in your hands.
 Follow friends, discover new ones.
 Publish anything you want: links, pictures, text, video.
 A platform that is community-owned and ad-free.
-* [Meshbird](https://github.com/meshbird/meshbird): Meshbird enables distributed private networking across geographically dispersed datacenters.
+* [Meshbird](https://github.com/meshbird/meshbird): `Apache` `Go` Meshbird enables distributed private networking across geographically dispersed datacenters.
 * [Meshenger](https://github.com/meshenger-app/meshenger-android): Voice/Video Android phone App that works on the local LAN and does not need Internet access/servers/accounts.
 * [Mobilizon](https://joinmobilizon.org/): A federated tool that helps you find, create and organise events.
 * [Neocities](https://neocities.org): Geocities-style websites, but decentralized.